ResearchObject/ro-crate/docs/1.1-DRAFT/contextual-entities.md

 In some cases the license of the [RO-Crate metadata](root-data-entity.md) (the JSON-LD statements in the _RO-Crate Metadata File Descriptor_) is different from the license on the [Root Data Entity](root-data-entity.md) and its content (_data entities_ indicated by [hasPart]).

-For instance, a common pattern for repositories is to license metadata as [CC0 Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/), while data is licensed as [CC-BY](https://creativecommons.org/licenses/by/4.0/) or similar.
+For instance, a common pattern for repositories is to license metadata as [CC0 Public Domain Dedication][CC0], while data is licensed as [CC-BY] or similar.
 This pattern allow metadata to be combined freely (e.g. the DataCite knowledge graph), while redistribution of data files would require explicit attribution and statement of their license.

 To express the metadata license is different from the _Root Data Entity_, expand the _RO-Crate Metadata File Descriptor_  to include `license`: